knative-extensions/async-component/README.md

     ```

 ## Test your application
-1. Curl the application, this time without the `Prefer` header.
+1. Curl the application, this time without the `Prefer: respond-async` header.
 You should see a `202` response returned while some pods are spun up to handle your request.
     ```
     curl helloworld-sleep.default.11.112.113.14.xip.io -v
     ```